 The Professional Translation option offers plenty of benefits:

-- Flexible and affordable.
-A la carte pricing from €0.08 per word, depending on the language.
+- Flexible and affordable: Pay a la carte pricing from €0.08 per word, depending on the language.

-- Fast and easy integration.
-Professional translations will be automatically added to your Weglot account and displayed on your site with 24-48 hours.
+- Fast and easy integration: Professional translations will be automatically added to your Weglot account and displayed on your site within 24-48 hours.